76065cb7 f11a 4f2d 805d de7f92fab2a6 5eddfd5f

 What is a savings bonus?
 The women’s cooperative agrees to save a certain amount of money.
 Once their goal is reached, they receive a savings bonus.
 The amount of the savings bonus is dependent upon the amount received in donations and the number of women’s cooperatives visited in any given year.

-Africa Women’s Hope Initiative Core Values
+Africa Women’s Hope Initiatives Core Values

 These values will be at the forefront of all decisions related to the ministry: